melgineer/digital-rain-cpp/_posts/2024-01-21-digital-rain-cpp.md

 A bullet list can be created using like this:

-- dog
+- vectors
-- cat
+- algorithms
-- muffin
+- iterators

 You can add an image that has been uploaded to the repository in a /docs/assets/images folder.